 Meaning

-“What we really want to do is what we are really meant to do.
-When we do what we are meant to do, money comes to us, doors open for us, we feel useful, and the work we do feels like play to us.” presents a viewpoint centered on life.
-It implies that every moment carries its own meaning and encourages us to remember that unexpected events often teach us.
+In the quote “What we really want to do is what we are really meant to do.
+When we do what we are meant to do, money comes to us, doors open for us, we feel useful, and the work we do feels like play to us.,” the emphasis is on life.
+It highlights the thought that every moment carries its own meaning while implying that unexpected events often teach us.

 Theme